-- Today there are 40 credit unions in Saskatchewan serving 218 communities through 247 service outlets. - Credit unions offer financial products and services to more than 481,000 members. - Saskatchewan credit union assets reached close to \$23.8 billion with revenue of over \$1.07 billion. - Credit union lending amounts were close to \$19.2 billion. - Over 380 board members are locally elected by members of each credit union to provide strategic direction to their management teams. - As independent financial institutions owned and controlled by their members, credit unions are shaped by community needs.
-Saskatchewan credit unions range in asset size from \$19 million to more than \$6 billion. - In 2018, Saskatchewan credit unions returned over \$10.3 million to their members in the form of patronage equity contribution and dividends. - Credit unions are a major contributor to Saskatchewan's economy, employing over 3,300 people. - In 2017, Saskatchewan credit unions contributed more than \$8.95 million to growing communities.
-Our fundraising efforts brought in more than \$182,000 for causes like the Jim Pattison Children's Hospital Foundation of Saskatchewan, Red Cross Disaster Relief and Telemiracle.
-Our employees logged more than 86,000 hours of volunteer time for community organizations during paid work hours and non-paid time.
-In-kind donations were nearly \$574,000.
-We awarded 311 scholarships/bursaries worth \$231,950.
+- Today there are 40 credit unions in Saskatchewan serving 208 communities through 235 service outlets. - Credit unions offer financial products and services to more than 482.000 members. - Saskatchewan credit union assets reached over \$24.7 billion with revenue of over \$1.1 billion. - Credit union lending amounts were over \$19.6 billion. - There are 370 board members who are locally elected by members of each credit union to provide strategic direction to their management teams. - As independent financial institutions owned and controlled by their members, credit unions are shaped by community needs.
+Saskatchewan credit unions range in asset size from \$21 million to more than \$6 billion. - In 2019, Saskatchewan credit unions returned over \$9.8 million to their members in the form of patronage equity contribution and dividends. - Credit unions are a major contributor to Saskatchewan's economy, employing over 3,300 people.